wildonion/gem/README.md

 * ☢️ better error handling using **match** and **Option** syntax

-* 🧑🏻‍💼 game managers can define score based twitter tasks for users, reveal role, collaborate with others and share their registered events using conse **ECQ** (Event Collaboration Queue) system and advertise their events via SMS inside the panel
+* 🧑🏻‍💼 game managers can define score based twitter tasks for users, reveal role, collaborate with other admins and share their registered events using conse **ECQ** (Event Collaboration Queue) system and advertise their events via SMS inside the panel

 * 🍪 **cookie** and **JWT** based authentication strategy